 Sunil joined the practice in 2010, and was also a former trainee.
 He has a great deal of experience in orthopaedic medicine, and works part-time for the local musculo-skeletal service.
-He has recently taken on the role of Clinical Lead for the practice, and is also planning to become a GP Trainer.
+He is Clinical Lead for the practice, and is also a GP Trainer.

 Dr Susie Owen

 Susie is a part-time partner, and GP Trainer.
 She is the staffing lead in the practice.
 Her clinical areas are Women’s and Sexual Health.

 We employ five doctors in the practice to assist the partners.
 Patients may book appointments directly with any of these doctors, although they work on a part-time basis and at different times during the week.
 Details of their surgery times are available at the reception.